 WE STRENGTHEN THE EARLY CHILDHOOD PROGRAMS THAT SERVE OUR RESIDENTS

-The 100% Community early childhood action team focuses on identifying which organizations currently need capacity-building in order to meet the need.
+The 100% New Mexico early childhood action team focuses on identifying which organizations currently need capacity-building in order to meet the need.
 The team identifies partnerships to improve services.
 This can be done through a process of continuous quality improvement (the data-driven “assess-plan-act-evaluate” process).

-The 100% Community early childhood action team focuses on identifying which private sector businesses can help address lack of accessible early childhood programs throughout the county.
+The 100% New Mexico early childhood action team focuses on identifying which private sector businesses can help address lack of accessible early childhood programs throughout the county.
 The team works to create partnerships between businesses and early childhood programs and child care support systems and programs.

-The 100% Community parent support action team focuses on identifying which programs the federal and state government offer to support countywide early childhood programs and child care.
+The 100% New Mexico parent support action team focuses on identifying which programs the federal and state government offer to support countywide early childhood programs and child care.
 This process includes networking, advocating and grant writing.

 To identify gaps in county services, strengthen service organizations, and create a networked countywide system of services, timely support and empowerment.
 Identifying solutions that meet the needs of those county residents with and without access to the web.